HF

 data signal.
 The receiver processes involve carrier and clock synchronisation,

-intersymbol interference from the channel multipaths which are continually
+interference from the time-varying channel multipaths.

-time-varying.
-The serial data transmission method allows the multipath
+The serial data transmission

-signal components to be largely resolved.
-Then the adaptive equaliser
+format allows the multipath signal components to be largely resolved.

-diversity to maintain signal-to-noise.
+to maintain signal-to-noise.
+Additionally the sounding process enables

-The assembler software is
+The assembler software

-initialisation and for main-routine processing of input/output sample
+for initialisation and for main-routine processing of input/output sample

 blocks and data.
 The user is responsible for interfacing samples and data